RidwanSharkar/Eidolon-VI/README.md

 - All weapons have 8 orb charges, each with an 8 second cooldown.
 Only the Scythe consumes these orbs with its ‘E’ ability at the beginning of Level 1.
 Note that abilities that have an orb cost may still possess separate cooldowns.

 ### Health
-- Each kill grants 1 point of maximum health (the kill counter is the right circle next to the experience bar), which also effectively heals for 1 HP (+1 Current HP /+1 Maximum HP).
+- Each enemy kill grants 1 point of maximum health (the kill counter is the right circle next to the experience bar), which also effectively heals for 1 HP (+1 Current HP /+1 Maximum HP).
 - There is no passive health regeneration; however, the Scythe and Greatsword have option(s) for healing that they may choose to unlock.

 ### Critical Hit Chance